• Skip to main content

 I just listed the bare minimum number of toppings in the recipe.
 Feel free to add your favorites.
 Some ideas include sliced onion, fried onion rings, bacon, pickles, fried green tomatoes, pickled okra, bean sprouts, avocado slices, and sliced mushrooms.
 Check out my Ultimate Southern-Style Burger recipe for how we do it in the South.

-Speaking of toppings, don’t forget the most popular burger topping, cheese!
+Speaking of toppings, don’t forget the most popular burger topping: cheese!
 Smoked Cheeseburgers can’t be beaten!
-American cheese is the most popular, followed by cheddar and pimento cheese (my favorites) but, the sky is the limit, and use what you and your family like.
+American cheese is the most popular, followed by cheddar and pimento cheese (my favorites), but the sky is the limit, and use what you and your family like.

 Nutrition